mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 and also contains a large number of duplicate sentences (which, when removed, reduce the number of words in the corpus from 2.9Gb to 0.8Gb).

+OTOH, the checksums proved that the process was going Ok, even though the line-by-line aggregate produced mid-way seemed to have extra double-quotation marks at the beginning of each line.

 NB :
 =========